 It’s a dark moment, a bleak moment.
 We feel shock.
 Frustration.
 Despair.
 Some stop right there on the path, their writing spirits broken.
 Others take a micro-step forward, progressing toward the most important stages leading to growth: acceptance and determination.

-Once we come to terms with what we don’t know, we can set out to learn.
+Once we come to terms with what we don’t know, we can set out to learn it.
 Taking on the attitude of a Learner is what separates an amateur from a PRO.

 Asking for help

-There are MANY great sites for writers to find a critique partner or two.
-I highly recommend The Critique Circle (free & safe to post work–this is where Becca and I met!)
-There are also sites like Critters Workshop and Agent Query’s Critique Partner Wanted board.
-Or, let Ladies Who Critique play matchmaker for you.
+There are MANY great sites where you can find a critique partner or two.
+I highly recommend The Critique Circle (free & safe to post work, and where Becca and I met!)

 Resources, resources, resources

-There are thousands of articles on writing that can teach strong writing technique.
-Plotting, Story Structure, Voice, Description, Showing vs Telling, Style, Dialogue, Characters…whatever areas you want to develop, there is content out there to help you.
-Click HERE & check out out Writing Heroes for starters!)
+There are thousands of articles on writing that can teach strong writing techniques.
+Plotting, Story Structure, Voice, Description, Showing vs Telling, Style, Dialogue, Characters…whatever areas you want to develop, there is content to help you.

-The trick is finding the best nuggets of information without losing your whole day online.
-Try this Search Engine for Writers.
-You will find excellent articles on any aspect of writing imaginable.
-Pay attention to great article round ups like Maureen Crisp’s excellent one every Thursday, as well as Yesenia Vargas’ Monday Must Reads.
-And don’t forget to check our categories in the sidebar!
+The trick is finding the best nuggets of information without wasting your whole day online.
+This Search Engine for Writers is a good choice, too.
+Pay attention to great article round-ups like Maureen Crisp’s excellent one.

 Think outside the monitor

 When you’re looking for opportunities to learn, don’t forget the movies.
 So much can be gleaned by watching films to see what makes them work.
-In fact, some of our biggest epiphanies as writers will come from studying screenwriting.
-I highly recommend reading Save the Cat & Writing Screenplays that Sell.
+Some of our biggest epiphanies as writers will come from studying screenwriting.
+I highly recommend reading Save the Cat & Writing Screenplays that Sell (affiliate links).
 These books are pure gold.
 Trust me, your writing will thank you!

 Write and rewrite

-Chances are, you have more than one area where you know you can grow.
-Sometimes the easiest thing is to look at one facet at a time, and hone your skills in that area.Then when you feel like your writing is on sturdier ground, shift your focus to another facet of craft.
-Bit by bit, you will elevate your writing and feel proud at how far you have come.
+Chances are, you have more than one area where you can grow as a writer.
+If you feel overwhelmed, take it one facet at a time.
+Hone your skills in one area, then shift your focus to the next thing you want to start to master.
+Remember, this isn’t a race.
+Bit by bit, you will elevate your writing and feel proud of how far you have come.

 Happy Writing!